Official certification through American Heart Association (AHA)

 Students are required to review their provider manual extensively prior to class.
 Students are expected to know "core material" prior to attending class.

 CLASS LOCATION: The Commerce Center, 1099 Gum Branch Rd, Jacksonville, NC 28540.
+Wait in the lobby.
+We will likely have class in the Storm Room.

 Class starts on-time.
 Please arrive early to give yourself time to settle in.
 Bring a snack!